Mozzle/Drone_Flight_Computer/CAD/Frame/README.md

 ![Picture of the quadcopter in Autodesk Fusion](/images/Fusion_Quad.jpg)

-## Test Stand I made to test the quadcopter's functionality without risking the hardware.
-Features pitch and yaw bearings to allow free movement in those axes.
+## Test Stand that I made to test the quadcopter's functionality without risking the hardware.
+It features pitch and yaw bearings to allow free movement in those axes.

 ![Picture of the quadcopter test stand in Autodesk Fusion](/images/Fusion_Stand.jpg)